 A missed cancer diagnosis is one of the most common reasons people file medical malpractice lawsuits.
 In a recent study published in BMJ Open – an online version of BMJ, formerly the British Medical Journal – researchers examined over 7,150 international papers on malpractice claims.
 Here’s what the study found:

 “Missed diagnoses were the most common source of malpractice claims, accounting for between a quarter (26%) and almost two thirds (63%) of the total.
 And the most common consequence of this in the claims filed was death, ranging from 15% to 48% of claims made for missed diagnoses.
 Among adults, cancer and heart attack were the most commonly missed diagnoses in the claims made.”

 The study also noted that bone fractures, appendicitis, and ectopic pregnancies frequently went undiagnosed in adults.
 In children, cancer and meningitis were more common.

-Oncologists and other doctors have a duty of care which requires them to take every possible step to reduce the risk of foreseeable death or injury to a patient.
-When a negligent doctor misses a diagnosis that would have been caught by another doctor in the same field (e.g. oncology), the cancer patient potentially has a strong malpractice case.
-It is always worth speaking to an experienced personal injury lawyer after a missed diagnosis of any kind, even if you don’t know whether you have grounds to file a lawsuit.
+Oncologists and other doctors have a duty of care that requires them to take every possible step to reduce the risk of foreseeable death or injury to a patient.
+When a negligent doctor misses a diagnosis that another doctor would have caught in the same field (e.g., oncology), the cancer patient potentially has a strong malpractice case.
+It is always worth speaking to an experienced personal injury lawyer after a missed diagnosis, even if you don’t know whether you have grounds to file a lawsuit.

 Hasbrook & Hasbrook is committed to holding negligent doctors accountable for the pain and suffering their careless actions inflict upon cancer patients.
-We are prepared to aggressively litigate your case in the pursuit of maximum compensation for you and your family.
+We are prepared to aggressively litigate your case to seek maximum compensation for you and your family.